PhyPiDAQ/PhyPiDAQ/Documentation_en.md

 The installation is now done and *PhyPiDAQ* is ready to be used.

-The last part of the inatallation procedure is also valid to update an exiting verion of `PhyPiDAQ` .
+The last part of the installation procedure is also valid to update an exiting verion of `PhyPiDAQ` .

-To test the installaion without connected hardware or on a system other than the Raspberry Pi, PhyPiDAQ may be started in demo-mode:
+To test the installation without connected hardware or on a system other than the Raspberry Pi, PhyPiDAQ may be started in demo-mode:

 ```bash
 cd ~/git/PhyPiDAQ  # change to installation directory
 ./run_phypi.py     # execute run_phypi.py with configuration PhyPiDemo.daq
 ```

-**Anmerkung**

 **Remark**